-is to be constituted by the appropriate government to facilitate access to schemes and welfare measures.27 All welfare schemes including education should be made inclusive of transgender persons by the appropriate government.28 The appropriate government is under an obligation to formulate schemes related to all the welfare measures which also includes education in such a way that it is sensitive towards transgender persons, does not bring any stigma, and is non-discriminatory.29 The appropriate government is under an obligation to take necessary steps to curb any discrimination happening in educational institutions.30 The appropriate government is under an obligation to provide sensitization in various institutions and establishments, including teachers and faculty in schools and colleges, and formulate the curriculum in such a way that it is gender sensitive and not derogatory to transgender persons.31 Educational institutions are under an obligation to formulate a committee to address the incidents of harassment or discrimination by peers and teachers so that their access to education is not hindered.32 The state of Assam to supplement and complement the Transgender Persons (Protection of Rights) Act, 2019 have formulated the State Policy for Transgenders 2019.
+Section 10 welfare provisions related to education, social security, and health of transgender persons.
+The obligations set forth under Section 10 are as follows, a transgender welfare board is to be constituted by the appropriate government to facilitate access to schemes and welfare measures.
+All welfare schemes including education should be made inclusive of transgender persons by the appropriate government.
+The appropriate government is under an obligation to formulate schemes related to all the welfare measures which also includes education in such a way that it is sensitive towards transgender persons, does not bring any stigma, and is non-discriminatory.
+The appropriate government is under an obligation to take necessary steps to curb any discrimination happening in educational institutions.
+The appropriate government is under an obligation to provide sensitization in various institutions and establishments, including teachers and faculty in schools and colleges, and formulate the curriculum in such a way that it is gender sensitive and not derogatory to transgender persons.
+Educational institutions are under an obligation to formulate a committee to address the incidents of harassment or discrimination by peers and teachers so that their access to education is not hindered.
+The state of Assam to supplement and complement the Transgender Persons (Protection of Rights) Act, 2019 have formulated the State Policy for Transgenders 2019.
 The policy contains many rules and regulations, and also provides a comprehensive survey throwing light on the plight of transgender persons.
-The provisions with regard to education are as follows: transgender persons are to be provided scholarships, free books, and free accommodation facilities, and other things at subsidized rates, reservations to be made available for transgender students in schools, colleges and intuitions providing professional education, make provisions for non-formal basic education for transgender students, schools to admit transgender students and integrate them with the society.33 The Assam government furthermore, formulated the rules on Assam Policy for Transgenders, provides that it should be ensured that transgender persons are provided fee waiver, textbooks, accommodation at subsidized rates, the rules further provides for revamping of the curriculum to remove anything discriminatory or wrong about 29 Id.
+The provisions with regard to education are as follows: transgender persons are to be provided scholarships, free books, and free accommodation facilities, and other things at subsidized rates, reservations to be made available for transgender students in schools, colleges and intuitions providing professional education, make provisions for non-formal basic education for transgender students, schools to admit transgender students and integrate them with the society.
+The Assam government furthermore, formulated the rules on Assam Policy for Transgenders, provides that it should be ensured that transgender persons Id.